GTLugo/GTLugo/README.md

 - 🚀 I'm working on a lot of different projects, mostly in C++ and Rust!

 ## Highlights
-- 📖 Software Dev Engineer Intern at Amazon.
+- 📖 Software Dev Engineer Intern at Amazon in 2023.
 - 🏫 Computer Science / Computational Modeling & Simulation Engineering tutor at ODU.

 ## Language Experience